 Ravello, Positino, Salerno, Almafi- all worth wild but a day trip will do!

 Let me know if you need any cheap, fun ideas!
 As a college kid who lived there for a couple of months I'm chock full of them!
-Enjoy! over 5 years ago
+Enjoy! almost 6 years ago